-Nonetheless, and as noted previously, HUK does acknowledge that an uncertainty in assessments, particularly under stock situations exists regarding the situation of stocks.
-Bearing this in mind we and of course German authorities acknowledge that we jointly shall strive to improve management of fisheries and the scientific methodology.
+Nonetheless, and as noted previously, HUK does acknowledge that an uncertainty in assessments, particularly under stock situations exitsts regarding the situation of stocks.

 Noting that this very relevant new information on both stocks was unavailable to the assessment team at the time of the information gathering stages of the main assessment, and the procedural constraints of conducting a rescoring of the relevant indicators, combined with the client's interest in bringing the main assessment to a completion, HUK would therefore be prepared to examine whether further work aimed at addressing the issue of retrospective bias and uncertainty is feasible, or in the absence of such further studies, manage the fisheries and set TACs within the framework of the precautionary approach and based on best available scientific advice.
 New information could then be evaluated during the first annual surveillance audit.